ErpNetDocs/tech/modules/general/products/how-to/add-related.md

 ![picture](../../pictures/add-related2.png)

-4. In the pop-up window click on a desired related product
+4. In the pop-up window click on a desired related product.

 As a result a new ine will be added in the lines panel, containing the related product and respective attributes.